konrad/JATS-to-Mediawiki/README.md

 `bash jats-to-mediawiki.sh`

 #### python
-This python script pythons a robust and human-friendly interface, including streaming using stdin, stdout, and stderr.
+This python script providess a robust and human-friendly interface, including streaming using stdin, stdout, and stderr.

+##### Setup
 ``
 virtualenv env/
 pip install -r requirements.txt source env/bin/activate
-pip install -r requirements.txt python jats-to-mediawiki.py
+pip install -r requirements.txt
+``
+##### Run

+For command line usage, use python or otherwise execute the script with a `--help` flag `` python jats-to-mediawiki.py --help
 ``

 #### other